iTwin/itwinjs-core/test-apps/display-test-app/README.md

   * If defined, the number of seconds after a TileTree has been most recently drawn before purging it.
 * SVT_DISABLE_LOG_Z
   * If defined, the logarithmic depth buffer will not be used.
+* SVT_DISABLE_DIRECT_SCREEN_RENDERING
+  * If defined, we will not render webgl content directly to the screen when only 1 on-screen viewport is open.

 ## Key-ins